-2 Specification of the System
+2. Specification of the System

-In the previous paper Applying Architectural Patterns for Parallel Programming.
-Solving the Two-dimensional Wave Equation [11], the Communicating Sequential Elements (CSE) Architectural Pattern has been selected as a viable solution for the coordination within the parallel program that solves the Twodimensional Wave Equation.
-In order to apply an ISM, some information related to the CSE Pattern is required, such as the parallel platform and programming language.
+In the paper, Applying Architectural Patterns for Parallel Programming.
+Solving the Onedimensional Heat Equation [11], the Communicating Sequential Elements (CSE) Architectural Pattern was selected as a viable solution for the coordination within the parallel program that solves the One-dimensional Heat Equation.
+In order to apply the ISM, some information is required related to the CSE Pattern, such as the parallel platform and programming language.

-For this example, it is used a SUN SPARC Enterprise T5120 Server.
-This is a multi-core, shared memory parallel hardware platform, with 1-8 Core Ul-traSPARC T2 1.2 GHz processors (capable of running 64 threads), 32 Gbytes RAM, and Solaris 10.
-The programming language for this platform is Java.
+We will use a SUN SPARC Enterprise T5120 Server, a multi-core, shared memory parallel hardware platform, with 1-8 Core UltraSPARC T2 1.2 GHz processors (capable of running 64 threads), 32 Gbytes RAM, and Solaris 10.
+The programming language will be Java.

-3 Specification of the Communication Components
+3. Specification of the Communication Components

-In another previous paper, Applying Design Patterns for Communication Components.
-Communicating CSE components for the Two-dimensional Wave Equation [13], the Shared Variable Channel (SVC) Design Pattern has been selected as a viable solution for the communication components of the CSE pattern for solving the Two-dimensional Wave Equation.
-Also, in order to apply an ISM, it is required some information related with the Shared Variable Channel Pattern.
-Such an information is summarized as follows.
+In the paper Applying Design Patterns for Communication Components.
+Communicating CSE components for the One-dimensional Heat Equation [13], the Shared Variable Channel (SVC) Design Pattern was selected as a viable solution for the communication components of the CSE pattern for solving the One-dimensional Heat Equation.
+In order to apply the ISM, some information related with the Shared Variable Channel Pattern is required.
+This information is summarized as follows.

-3.1 The Shared Variable Channel pattern
+3.1.
+The Shared Variable Channel pattern

-The communication components are defined so they enable the exchange of position values between neighboring surface elements as ordered data [13].
-The Shared Variable Channel pattern is considered as an adequate solution for such communications.
+The communication components are defined so they enable the exchange of temperature values between neighboring wire segments as ordered data [13].
+Therefore, the Shared Variable Channel pattern is an adequate solution for such communications.
 Hence, the design of the communication components can proceed as follows [9, 11, 13].

 • Description of the communication.
-The parallel program that solves the Two-dimensional Wave Equation problem is being developed on a multi-core, shared memory parallel hardware platform, programmable using the Java programming language.
-The CSE pattern describes a coordination in which multiple Element objects act as concurrent processing software components, each one applying the same position operation, whereas Channel objects act as communication software component which allow exchanging position values between sequential components.
-Every Element object communicates by sending its position value from its local space to its neighboring Element objects, and receiving in exchange their position values.
-This communication is normally asynchronous, considering the exchange of a single position value, in a one to one fashion [9, 11, 13].
+The parallel program that solves the Onedimensional Heat Equation problem is being developed on a multi-core, shared memory parallel hardware platform, programmable using the Java programming language.
+The CSE pattern describes a coordination in which multiple Segment objects act as concurrent processing software components, each one applying the same temperature operation, whereas Channel objects act as communication software component which allow exchanging temperature values between sequential components.
+Every Segment object communicates by sending its temperature value from its local space to its neighboring Segment objects, and receiving in exchange their temperature values.
+This communication is normally asynchronous, considering the exchange of a single temperature value, in a one to one fashion [9, 11, 13].

 The Channel communication component acts as a single entity, allowing the exchange of information between processing software components.
 Given that the available parallel platform is a multi-core, shared memory system, the behavior of a channel component is modelled using shared variables.
 Thus, a couple of shared variables are used to implement the channel component as a bidirectional, shared memory communication means between elements.
 It is clear that such shared variables require to be safely modified by synchronizing read and write operations from the elements.
 Hence, the Java programming language provides the basic elements for developing synchronization mechanisms (such as semaphores or monitors).
-This is required to preserve the order and integrity of the transferred position values.
+This is required to preserve the order and integrity of the transferred temperature values.

 - Structure and dynamics.
-This section takes information of the Shared Variable Channel design pattern, expressing the interaction between the software components that carry out the communication between parallel software components for the actual example. - 1.
-Structure.
+This section takes information of the Shared Variable Channel design pattern, expressing the interaction between the software components that carry out the communication between parallel software components for the actual example. - Structure.
 The structure of the Shared Variable Channel pattern applied for designing and implementing channel communication components of the CSE pattern is shown in Figure 1 using a UML Collaboration Diagram [5].
 Notice that the channel component structure allows an asynchronous, bidirectional communication between two sequential elements.
-The asynchronous feature is achieved by allowing an array of positions to be stored, so the sender does not wait for the receiver [10, 13]. - 2.
-Dynamics.
-This pattern actually emulates the operation of a channel component within the available shared memory, multi-core parallel platform.
-Figure 2 shows the behavior of the participants of this pattern for the actual example.
+The asynchronous feature is achieved by allowing an array of temperatures to be stored, so the sender does not wait for the receiver [10, 13].